vk2him/Enphase-Envoy-mqtt-json/README.md

 - An Enphase Envoy running 5.x.x firmware.
 - The serial number of your Envoy which can be obtained by browsing to "http://envoy.local"
 - The installer password for your envoy.
+  - To obtain the passsword via one of these methods:
+    1) Use this online generator: https://blahnana.com/passwordcalc.html
-  - To obtain, run the included `passwordCalc.py` python script using your Envoys serial number after first editing `passwordCalc.py` and inserting your serial number.
+    2) Run the included `passwordCalc.py` python script using your Envoys serial number after first editing `passwordCalc.py` and inserting your serial number.
 Don't change the `userName` - it must be installer
         - The serial number program is courtesy of "https://github.com/sarnau/EnphaseEnergy"
 - A mqtt broker that is already running - this can be external or use the `Mosquitto broker` from the Home Assistant Add-on store
     - If you use the HA broker add-on, create a Home Assistant user/password for mqtt as described in the `Mosquitto broker` installation instructions